cado-security/product-help/docs/cado-response/getting-started/deploy.md

     ```

     :::tip
+    You can find your storage account's account key by either running the command below or by locating it within the Azure Portal:
+    1. Running the following command:
+    ```console
+    az storage account keys list --account-name <StorageAccountName>
+    ```

-    You can find your storage account's account key in the **[Azure portal](https://portal.azure.com/)**.
-Navigate to **Settings > Access keys** in your storage account's menu blade to see both primary and secondary access keys.
+    2. In the **[Azure portal](https://portal.azure.com/)**, navigate to the resource group that you created, then the storage account, then click **Settings > Access keys** in your storage account's menu blade to see both primary and secondary access keys.
 You can then click the **Show keys** button and copy the **Key** value.
 Key values should be enclosed in double quotes if working from within bash.
 You can also use a connection string or SAS token to authenticate the command.
 More details on this here: **[Creating a container in a storage account](https://docs.microsoft.com/en-US/cli/azure/storage/container?view=azure-cli-latest#az_storage_container_create)**

     ![Access Keys](/img/azure-access-keys.png)
     :::